 Lastly milk is an excellent source of calcium carbonate, one of the best forms which can be quickly absorbed in the body.
 When calcium is regulated properly it can be protective as well as very beneficial.
 When your diet is deficient in calcium, your para-thyroid hormone increases which can temporarily keep your blood calcium levels up by taking it from the bones.
 Eating an excess of calcium tends to suppress the para-thyroid hormone.
-If you just simply cannot get your calcium through dairy, the same form of calcium can be found in egg shells.
-I suggest cleaning and boiling the egg shells, crushing them up and adding them to your coffee grinds before brewing your morning coffee.
-This can be an excellent alternative.

 Raw VS. Pasteurized Milk

 The main difference between raw and pasteurized milk is that pasteurized milk has been cooked at a very high temperature, some a higher degree than others, and raw milk has not been cooked at all.
 Raw milk has all of it’s natural fat, some pasteurized milk does not.
 The fat in milk is absolutely essential for regulating hormones.
 When choosing milk my top choice is local, organic and raw.
 My body seems to handle it really well, but not everyone works this way.
 Some people may handle raw milk better than others, it really depends heavily on the state of a person’s digestive system.
 Raw milk possesses a higher content of vitamins and minerals as compared to pasteurized milk.
 Sometimes I choose pasteurized milk when I cannot get my hands on any raw milk.
-When this happens, I buy a milk that has been lightly pasteurized from a local dairy that does not use antibiotics or hormones, where the cows are eating grass.
+I buy a milk that has been lightly pasteurized from a local dairy that does not use antibiotics or hormones, where the cows are eating grass.
 You have to figure out what works best for you.

 Introducing Milk Back Into The Diet